What do I do about my sensitive teeth?

-There are A LOT of patients with sensitive teeth and they are generally caused by one of two things.
+There are A LOT of patients with sensitive teeth and the issue is generally one of two things or a combination of the two.

 - Overusing a whitening product, often a whitening toothpaste or whitening mouthwash